Pretro/PortfolioMileStone/README.md

 + To my mentor Antonio Rodriguez who had the patience to guide me whenever i did not understand a part of the project.
 + To "Granos de cafe". where i got my inspiration from to the making of the page.
 + To the Code institute tutorial were i also got ideas from to make my project.
++ To The Providers for making wonderful tutorial videos on Youtube.